gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 ### `head`

 Here you can define where to place the tracking script.
-With `head:true` it will placed in the header, with `head:false` it will placed in the body.
+With `head:true` it will be placed in the header, with `head:false` it will be placed in the body.
 Defaults to `false`.

 ### `anonymize`